emaiannone/surface/README.md

 Surface (Java SecURity FlAws metriCs Extractor) is a command-line tool written in Java that can compute security metrics over the history of Java projects using a fully-automated static code analysis.

-Currently, it supports **24 security metrics** defined by Alshammari et al. (https://doi.org/10.1109/QSIC.2011.31), here listed:
+Currently, it supports **25 data-flow security metrics** defined by Alshammari et al. (https://doi.org/10.1109/QSIC.2011.31), here listed:

 1. [x] Classified Attributes Total (CAT)